postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/requests.md

 ### Configuring request headers

 Some APIs require you to send particular headers along with requests, typically to provide additional metadata about the operation you are performing.
 You can set these up in the __Headers__ tab.
 Enter any key-value pairs you need and Postman will send them along with your request.
-As you type, you will be prompted with common options you can use to autocomplete your setup, such as `Content-Type`.
+As you type, Postman will prompt you with common options you can use to autocomplete your setup, such as `Content-Type`.

 ![Header Types](https://assets.postman.com/postman-docs/header-types.jpg)